rmloveland/jira-scripts/README.md

         login rloveland
         password SECRET

+4. Set the `ATLASSIAN_SERVER` environment variable with your JIRA server's URL.
+(It's used by the script to avoid hard-coding the URL.)

-4. Link as many or as few of these as you want into your `~/bin`:
+5. Link as many or as few of these as you want into your `~/bin`:
 	+ `jira-search-issues`
 	+ `jira-set-issue-status`
 	+ `jira-add-comment`
 	+ `jira-create-issue`

-5. To see usage info for each script, call it with no arguments:
+6. To see usage info for each script, call it with no arguments:

         $ jira-add-comment
         Usage: jira-add-comment ISSUE